Franz-Ludwig Schenk Graf von Stauffenberg: Political career

+Personal life and family

 Franz-Ludwig Gustav Schenk Graf von Stauffenberg is the third son of Claus Schenk Graf von Stauffenberg and Nina Schenk Gräfin von Stauffenberg.
 Through his mother, he is a fourth cousin of King Charles III of the United Kingdom.

-He married Elisabeth Freiin von und zu Guttenberg, born in Pähl on 5 July 1944, on 25 May 1965 in Guttenberg.
+He married Elisabeth Freiin von und zu Guttenberg (born in Pähl on 5 July 1944), on 25 May 1965 in Guttenberg.